Ho Chi Minh: Legacy

 The Socialist Republic of Vietnam still praises the legacy of Uncle Hồ (Bác Hồ), the Bringer of Light (Chí Minh).
-It is comparable to that of Mao Zedong in China and of Kim Il-sung and Kim Jong-il in North Korea.
 Although Hồ Chí Minh wished for his body to be cremated and his ashes spread to North, Central, and South Vietnam, the body instead is embalmed on view in a mausoleum.
-The ubiquity of his image is featured in many public buildings and schoolrooms, and other displays of reverence.
-There is at least one temple dedicated to him, built-in then Việt Cộng controlled Vĩnh Long shortly after his death in 1970.
+His image is featured in many public buildings and schoolrooms, and other displays of reverence.
+There is at least one temple dedicated to him, built in then Việt Cộng-controlled Vĩnh Long shortly after his death in 1970.

 In The Communist Road to Power in Vietnam (1982), Duiker suggests that Hồ Chí Minh's cult of personality is indicative of a larger legacy, one that drew on "elements traditional to the exercise of control and authority in Vietnamese society."
 Duiker is drawn to an "irresistible and persuasive" comparison with China.
 As in China, leading party cadres were "most likely to be intellectuals descended [like Hồ Chí Minh] from rural scholar-gentry families" in the interior (the protectorates of Annam and Tonkin).
 Conversely, the pioneers of constitutional nationalism tended to be from the more "Westernised" coastal south (Saigon and surrounding French direct-rule Cochinchina) and to be from "commercial families without a traditional Confucian background".

 In Vietnam, as in China, Communism presented itself as a root and branch rejection of Confucianism, condemned for its ritualism, inherent conservatism, and resistance to change.
 Once in power, the Vietnamese Communists may not have fought Confucianism "as bitterly as did their Chinese counterparts", but its social prestige was "essentially destroyed."
 In the political sphere, the puppet son of heaven (which had been weakly represented by the Bảo Đại) was replaced by the people's republic.
 Orthodox materialism accorded no place to heaven, gods, or other supernatural forces.
 Socialist collectivism undermined the tradition of the Confucian family leader (Gia Truong).
 The socialist conception of social equality destroyed the Confucian views of class.